scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 All security properties related to the trust model would be affected.
 The concept of ISD is also necessary for scalability and fault isolation to organize the routing process into a two-tiered architecture.

 In conclusion, the control plane depends on the CP-PKI.
-If it were to be used with another PKI, it would loose several if its fundamental properties.
+If it were to be used with another PKI, it would lose several of its fundamental properties.

 ### Provided to Other Components
 In SCION, an end host sending a packet must specify, in the header, the full SCION forwarding path the packet takes towards the destination.